merenbach/dotfiles/docs/quotes.md

 * Nothing wrong with being petty as long as you're in the right.
 * Sometimes a very harsh and painful lesson is required.
 * I would rather adjust my life to your absence than adjust my boundaries to accommodate your disrespect.
+* "The majority of problems on this planet are the result of the idea that humans are not sovereign and autonomous, but property owned by primitive Gods and incompetent governments." ― Christopher S. Hyatt, _Rebels and Devils: The Psychology of Liberation (Revised)_
+* Whatever your problems are, keep in mind that you die at the end of all this.
+Lets get out there, brutalize ourselves and laugh at those certain pricks who take it seriously, like there is any way to win in all this. - Attributed to Doug Stanhope